Python List Data Structure

 # Accessing elements with negative indexing

-In the example above, we accessed the last element ("cherry") and the second-to-last element ("banana") using negative indices.
+In the example above, we accessed the last element ("jupiter") and the second-to-last element ("mars") using negative indices.

 3. Accessing Multiple Elements (Slicing)